cargo2nix/cargo2nix/examples/2-bigger-project/README.md

 ## Introduction

 This example assumes that you have already read through the [Hello World] project and have your machine set up with Nix and `cargo2nix`.
-If you this is not the case, it is strongly recommended that you follow that guide first.
+If this is not the case, it is strongly recommended that you follow that guide first.

 [Hello World]: ../1-hello-world/README.md